groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.1.3 =
+* FIXED First & Last being set to null if not present in form.
+* TWEAKED Form spam verification is now more strict.
+* TWEAKED Is submission fails information is saved so you do not need to re-enter it all.

 = 1.1.2 =
 * FIXED File upload file type specification not working
 * FIXED File upload not working if files not specified